 The price of both gold and silver has fluctuated significantly over the past few years.
-Despite a recent significant decline in the price of gold, there continues to be interest in gold and silver mining and companies engaged in that business, including the exploration for both gold and silver.
-However, in the event that the price of these metals continues to fall, the interest in the gold and silver mining industry may decline and the value of our business could be adversely affected.
+Despite the volatility in the price of gold, there continues to be interest in gold and silver mining and companies engaged in that business, including the exploration for both gold and silver.
+However, in the event that the price of these metals falls, the interest in the gold and silver mining industry may decline and the value of our business could be adversely affected.
 Even if we are able to generate revenues, there can be no assurance that any of our operations will prove to be profitable.
 Finally, in recent decades, there have been periods of both overproduction and underproduction of both gold and silver resources.
 Such conditions have resulted in periods of excess supply of and reduced demand on a worldwide basis and on a domestic basis.
 These periods have been followed by periods of short supply of and increased demand for both gold and silver.
-The excess or short supply of gold has placed pressure on prices and has resulted in dramatic price fluctuations even during relatively short periods of seasonal market demand.
 We cannot predict what the market for gold or silver will be in the future.